SofiaKung/sofikung.github.io/src/content/posts/vibe-coding.md

 ## AI Can't Give You Taste (And That's Your Advantage)

-I built my entire first draft before seeking feedback.
-My software engineer friends delivered the verdict: "This looks like a resume.
+AI can only build what you ask for.
+Since I based my design on a resume-like template, my software engineer friends told me: "This looks like a resume.
 You might as well not build one."

 They followed up with portfolio references that worked—minimalistic, functional designs that matched my goals.
-After studying these examples, I wasted another day to rebuild the entire homepage.
+After studying these examples, I spent another day to rebuild the entire homepage.

+That's when I realized I needed to define my taste, styling, and purpose clearly before starting, because the effort to rebuild is high.

 **Questions to ask on Design & Taste**